Kappa is a Greek letter

 - Disney-produced game Spectrobes has a monster based on the kappa.
 It makes the spikes literal, not just an artistic represensation of hair.

 - The Pokémon Golduck is based on the kappa.
 As are Lotad, Lombre and Ludicolo.
+The Lotad line even has an ability called Rain Dish which is a reference to the Kappa's ability to draw power from water pooled on its head.

 - The videogame Sengoku has Kappa as enemies.